asmidhasv-ctrl/ecommerce-sales-and-profitability/README.md

    surface the Electronics-profitability finding
 4. Built an interactive Power BI dashboard with KPI cards, trend analysis, conditional formatting, and slicers for exploration

-## Next Steps

-- Publish the dashboard to Power BI Service for a live shareable link (requires a work/school-type Microsoft account)
-- Extend the SQL analysis with cohort or repeat-customer queries